JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/tutorials/prior.md

 ### Effect of Model Size on Optimal Choice

-For larger models, the optimal prior precision *λ* as evaluated through Empirical Bayes tends to be smaller.
+For larger models, the optimal prior precision $\lambda$ as evaluated through Empirical Bayes tends to be smaller.

 ![](prior_files/figure-commonmark/cell-5-output-1.svg)